telerik/ui-for-aspnet-mvc-examples/Telerik.Examples.Mvc/Telerik.Examples.Mvc/Areas/PanelBarSelectItemInitially/README.md

 ## Sample Overview
-This area demonstrates the PanelBarSelectItemInitially sample using Telerik UI components in ASP.NET MVC.
+This area demonstrates initially selecting a PanelBar item on page load in ASP.NET MVC.
+The sample shows how to expand and select specific PanelBar items programmatically when the page loads.

+Common techniques shown in this sample:
+- Selecting PanelBar items programmatically
+- Expanding parent items on initialization
+- Using SelectedIndex property
+- Implementing initial selection in PanelBar
+- Handling PanelBar item activation
+- Setting default expanded/selected state

 ---